avinashvaidya09/redis-event-hub/modules/redis-event-gateway/README.md

 ### Introduction

 The **Redis Event Gateway** is a Node.js-based microservice designed to handle event-driven workflows using Redis as a message broker.
 This service provides an HTTP API to enqueue events, such as video processing jobs, into a Redis-backed queue for asynchronous processing.
-It is built with TypeScript and Express.

 ### Key Features
 - **Event Queue Management**: Handles event queuing for tasks like video transcoding.